Section 4154. Fence Materials

 Tie wires or clips for fastening field fence to steel posts

-Use tie wires for chain link fence that are the size and type the manufacturer recommends, but no smaller than No. 9 (3.76 mm) diameter for post ties or No. 12 (2.68 mm) diameter for rail and brace ties.
+Use tie wires for chain link fence no smaller than No. 9 diameter for post ties or No. 12 diameter for rail and brace ties.
 Equivalent steel clips or aluminum wires or clips may be used if the Engineer approves.

 Table 4154.07-1: Post Sizes and Lengths

-E. Provide each post with a steel anchor plate of adequate size, firmly attached.
-After the anchor plate is attached, completely paint the finished post with a prime coat and an enamel finish coat, with no limitation on color or tip identification except as provided for 1,000 foot (300 m) installations.
+E. Completely paint the finished post with a prime coat with no limitation on color or tip identification except as provided for 1000 foot installations.
 Ensure the paint is thoroughly dry before posts are bundled for shipment.
-Unless specified otherwise, use steel line posts that are 7 feet (2.1 m) in length.

 1. Attach braces to posts using fittings which will hold both the post and brace rigidly.

-2. Use diagonal tension rods of 3/8 inch (9.5 mm) diameter, round steel rods with an appropriate commercial means for tightening.
+2. Use diagonal truss rods of 3/8 inch diameter, round steel rods with an appropriate commercial means for tightening.

 3. Furnish a locknut or other device to hold the tightening device in place.

-6. Use stretcher bars no less than 3/8 inch (9.5 mm) diameter, or equivalent cross section area, with suitable clamps for attaching fabric to corner, end, or gate posts.
+5. Use stretcher bars no less than 3/8 inch diameter, or equivalent cross section area, with suitable clamps for attaching fabric to corner, end, or gate posts.

 1. Ensure gates provide the width of opening shown in the contract documents.
-Install a vertical stay in gates more than 6 feet (1.8 m) wide.
+Install a vertical stay in gates more than 6 feet wide.
 Where the width of opening specified is:

-· More than 16 feet (5 m), provide two gate frames using a drop bar locking device allowing operation as a double gate.
+· More than 16 feet, provide two gate frames using a drop bar locking device allowing operation as a double gate.

 2. Ensure each gate is furnished complete with necessary hinges, latch, and other special fittings recommended for the type of gate and gate post being installed.